 7:00pm TAXi DRiVER (1976) – Restored 35mm Print

-Transcendental stylist/screenwriter Paul Schrader concocted this blood soaked, neo-noir giving director Martin Scorsese the Palm d’Or at the 1976 Cannes Film Festival.
+Transcendental stylist/screenwriter Paul Schrader concocted this blood soaked, neo-noir giving director Martin Scorsese the Palme d’Or at the 1976 Cannes Film Festival.
 Robert De Niro’s defining loner performance as Travis Bickle, an insomniac Vietnam-vet, still stands as one of cinema’s greatest achievements.
 Combined with Bernard Herrmann’s haunting musical score and Michael Chapman’s grimy, neon-soaked New York camerawork, not to mention the priceless supporting cast of Cybill Shepherd, Harvey Keitel and the scene stealing Albert Brooks, this special 35mm presentation should cause cinematic heatstroke for everyone who attends.
 Running Time: 113 minutes.
 Rated (Hard) R. NOTE: Spoke Art will be releasing a limited edition, new alternative art poster by James Rheem Davis at the screening only.

 9:30pm BRiNGiNG OUT THE DEAD (1999) – Original 35mm Print